gjstockham/solo-rpg-companion/docs/discovery/phase-5-requirements/prd.md

 **Rationale**: MVP uses Fate Accelerated only to validate architecture.
 Additional systems (Tales of the Valiant, etc.) post-MVP.
 However, architecture is designed to be modular from day one to avoid refactoring when adding new systems (Decision 014).

 #### US-023: Mobile Native Optimization
-**Rationale**: Desktop-first for MVP. .NET MAUI supports mobile, but optimize after desktop validation.
+**Rationale**: Desktop-first for MVP.
+Electron supports mobile via Capacitor/Cordova, but optimize after desktop validation.

 #### US-024: Multiplayer/Shared Campaigns
 **Rationale**: Explicitly solo experience.
 Different product direction.